Cozumel: Frequently Asked Questions

 There are also public bus/van routes, known as “collectivos.”
 These are run by the Uniper bus company, and are reliable, and super economical, but a little tricky to figure out for the casual visitor.
-If you want more look for Uniper’s very good app for real-time van times and routes.
+If you want more information, look for Uniper’s very good mobile phone app for iOS and Android for real-time van times and routes.

 From the CZM Airport: Please keep in mind that the Cozumel Airport has its own transport rules and regulations.
 Typically you must arrange an airport transfer with your hotel directly, or seek out a shuttle service there once you are in the airport to take you to your destination, upon arrival.

 The restaurant scene here extends well beyond strictly Mexican cuisine.
-There are several impressive Italian restaurants, a growing pizza presence (and this New Haven/New Yorker says…it’s getting close!), incredible Indian food, wonderful grill and smoke joints, several excellent bistros and cafés, a growing number of vegan and vegetarian options, Greek and Middle-Eastern spots, and more.
+There are several impressive Italian restaurants, including a great and growing pizza presence , incredible Indian food, wonderful grill and burger joints, several excellent bistros and cafés, a growing number of vegan and vegetarian options, Greek and Middle-Eastern spots, and more.

 There are also many grocers and fun public markets (try El Mercado Municipal in the “Centro” area) to poke around in, shop, and grab some snacks for your hotel or rental.

-We have many posts about the Cozumel Food Scene on our blog here – check this overview article, along with many others drilling down on local tacos, pizza, coffee, and more.
+We have many posts about the Cozumel Food Scene on our blog here – check this overview article, along with many others drilling down on local tacos, pizza, great coffee shops, and more.

 For general needs or something you forgot to pack, visit one of our two large department stores: La Mega or Chedraui (shed-ra’-wee).
 These 2 are centrally located in San Miguel’s “Centro” area, right on the main drag – Melgar Avenue.
-They’re both similar to, say, a Target or Kmart, where you can find everything from groceries, snacks, and beer/wine, to sunscreen, cleaning supplies, beach toys, and clothing.
+They’re both similar to a Target (Mega) or a Kmart (Chedraui), where you can find everything from groceries, snacks, and beer/wine, to sunscreen, cleaning supplies, beach toys, and clothing.